 The intention of Total & Permanent Disability insurance cover is to provide a payment should you suffer an injury or illness that disables you to a point that permanently prevents you from working to retirement age.
-This cover is given to you automatically if you join the plan (subject to meeting eligibility criteria).
+This cover is given to you automatically if you join the plan (subject to meeting eligibility criteria), unless you decide to opt-out of cover.
 You will need to be medically assessed to determine if you are disabled.
 Some extra terms and conditions apply.